GhapaGhap/GhapaGhap.github.io/README.md

 ## Format of Adding Data

+First of all, Thanks for contributing for **Ghapa Ghap** we our the best porn providers as per Hawas kae Pujari Group, the world largest tharki's are part of Hawas kae Pujari Group.
-First of all, Thanks for contributing for **Ghapa Ghap** In order to contribute in this README.md file you have to add data in this format
+In order to contribute in this README.md file you have to add data in this format

 -------------------------------------------------------------------
  Website Name | Website URL | Website Summary | Porn Addicts Rating |